 Our office must also be notified if a piece of equipment is stolen or lost, before equipment is used for a trade in, or when equipment becomes surplus to a department’s needs.

-A Certification of Unavailability/Unsuitability form (Screening form) must accompany all requisitions to purchase Federal (only) equipment with a value of $5,000 or more.
-The screening form is also located on our website under Forms and Work Orders.
+A Certification of Unavailability/Unsuitability form Screening Form must accompany all requisitions to purchase Federal (only) equipment with a value of $5,000 or more.
+The screening form is available on our website under Forms and Work Orders.
 The table for screening levels necessary for specific equipment purchases or lease requests can be found in Section 4.30 page 20 of the University’s Moveable Equipment Inventory and Space Management System User Manual.
 The screening procedure can be found in Section 5.11 on pages 236.